-By Carolien Koreneff, CDE-RN, FADEA
+Written by Carolien Koreneff, CDE-RN, FADEA

-What is an Insulin-to-Carbohydrate-Ratio?
+What is an Insulin-to-Carbohydrate Ratio (ICR)?

 The ICR means that you take 1 unit of rapid-acting insulin for a particular amount of carbs.
 For example, if the ICR is 1:15 the person would have to take 1 unit of Apidra, Fiasp, Humalog, or Novorapid for every 15 grams of carbohydrate eaten.
 If the meal contains 45 grams of carb and they have an ICR of 1:15 it would mean that they would need 3 units of rapid-acting insulin for this particular meal (45 divided by 15 = 3).
 Whereas a person with an ICR of 1:10 would need 4.5 units for the same amount of carbohydrates.

-How is the ICR calculated?
+How to calculate the ICR

 For example: If the person takes 26 units of Optisulin at night and they take 8 units of Novorapid at breakfast, lunch and dinner their TDD will be: 26+8+8+8=50 – 500 divided by 50 is 10.
 This means that their ICR is 1:10 and they will need 1 unit of rapid-acting insulin for every 10g of carbs.
 This can also be written as 1.5 units per 15g serve of carbs.

-Rounding up or down?
+Should you round up or down?